planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 #### Kepler.gl

-One of the best tools to visualize large numbers of imagery footprints is a tool called [kepler.gl](https://kepler.gl/), which has a really awesome command-line version which is perfect for working with Planet's CLI.
+One of the best tools to visualize large numbers of imagery footprints is a tool called [kepler.gl](https://kepler.gl/), which has a really awesome command-line version which is perfect for working with Planet’s CLI.
 To get the CLI go to [keplergl_cli](https://github.com/kylebarron/keplergl_cli) and follow the [installation instructions](https://github.com/kylebarron/keplergl_cli#install).
 Be sure to get a Mapbox API key (from the [access tokens](https://account.mapbox.com/access-tokens/) page) - just sign up for a free account if you don't have one already.
 The kepler CLI won't work at all without getting one and setting it as the `MAPBOX_API_KEY` environment variable.

-Once it's set up you can just pipe any search command directly to `kepler` (it usually does fine even without `planet collect` to go from ndgeojson to geojson).
+Once it’s set up you can just pipe any search command directly to `kepler` (it usually does fine even without `planet collect` to go from ndgeojson to geojson).
 For example:

 ```console